tokideveloper/qubes-doc/basics_user/translation-workflow.md

 The Translator
 --------------

-This is a [Transifex role](https://docs.transifex.com/getting-started/translators) and thus, a [Transifex account][Transifex signup] is necessary.
+This is a [Transifex role](https://docs.transifex.com/getting-started/translators) and thus, a [Transifex account] is necessary.
 His/her job includes:

-- Translate the files by using the Transifex interface and following the translation conventions (see the list below).
+- Check the [Translation Priority List] to decide which file to translate first.
-- Check the priority list (see the [translation priority list](/doc/somewhere/translation-priority-list)) to decide which file to translate first.
+- Translate the files by using the Transifex interface and following the [Translation Conventions] (see below).
 - Help a file to become fully translated rather than partially.

 ### Translation Conventions ###